Music technology development

 Build

-We build the calculation engine first and validate it against real historical data -- known inputs producing known outputs -- before building the reporting layer on top.
+We build the calculation engine first and validate it against real historical data: known inputs producing known outputs.
+Then we build the reporting layer on top.
 DSP integrations are built and tested against each platform's sandbox before connecting to production.

 4. 04